zhangxijing97/INFO7375_NeuralNetworks_AI/Assignments/HomeWork-Chapters13/README.md

 The convolution operation is a mathematical process used primarily in convolutional neural networks (CNNs) to extract features from input data, such as images or time series.
 It is a fundamental operation that allows the network to learn spatial hierarchies of features.<br>

-1. How Convolution Works:
+How Convolution Works:<br>
-Input Image: The input is typically a multi-dimensional matrix (e.g., an image with height, width, and depth).
+1. Input Image: The input is typically a multi-dimensional matrix (e.g., an image with height, width, and depth).
 For a grayscale image, the depth is 1, and for a color image (RGB), the depth is 3 (one channel per color).

 2. Filter (Kernel): A filter (or kernel) is a smaller matrix that slides over the input image.
 It is also multi-dimensional, usually smaller than the input image.
 For example, a common filter size is 3x3 or 5x5.
 The filter is responsible for detecting specific features, such as edges, textures, or patterns in the image.